karanpratapsingh/system-design/README.md

 This is the last step of the processing pipeline and as the name suggests, this step handles the conversion of the transcoded media from the previous step into different resolutions such as 4K, 1440p, 1080p, 720p, etc.

-This allows us to fetch the desired quality of the video as per the user's request, and once the media file finishes processing, it will be uploaded to a distributed file storage such as [HDFS](https://karanpratapsingh.com/courses/system-design/storage#hdfs), [GlusterFS](https://www.gluster.org), or an [object storage](https://karanpratapsingh.com/courses/system-design/storage#object-storage) such as [Amazon S3](https://aws.amazon.com/s3) for later retrieval during streaming.
+It allows us to fetch the desired quality of the video as per the user's request, and once the media file finishes processing, it gets uploaded to a distributed file storage such as [HDFS](https://karanpratapsingh.com/courses/system-design/storage#hdfs), [GlusterFS](https://www.gluster.org), or an [object storage](https://karanpratapsingh.com/courses/system-design/storage#object-storage) such as [Amazon S3](https://aws.amazon.com/s3) for later retrieval during streaming.

 _Note: We can add additional steps such as subtitles and thumbnails generation as part of our pipeline._

 **Why are we using a message queue?**

-Processing videos as a long-running task makes much more sense, and a [message queue](https://karanpratapsingh.com/courses/system-design/message-queues) also decouples our video processing pipeline from the uploads functionality.
+Processing videos as a long-running task and using a [message queue](https://karanpratapsingh.com/courses/system-design/message-queues) makes much more sense.
+It also decouples our video processing pipeline from the upload functionality.
 We can use something like [Amazon SQS](https://aws.amazon.com/sqs) or [RabbitMQ](https://www.rabbitmq.com) to support this.

 ### Video streaming